Skip to content

 TL;DR

-LIT (Live Interactive Training) proposes a framework enabling interactive visual systems (e.g., SAM2) to learn online from user corrections during inference.
-Its lightweight implementation, LIT-LoRA, generalizes user feedback to subsequent frames by updating LoRA modules in real time, reducing user corrections by 18–34% on challenging VOS benchmarks with a training overhead of only ~0.5 seconds per correction.
+LIT (Live Interactive Training) proposes a framework that enables interactive vision systems (e.g., SAM2) to learn online from user corrections during inference.
+Its lightweight implementation, LIT-LoRA, generalizes user feedback to subsequent frames by updating LoRA modules in real-time.
+It reduces user corrections by 18-34% on challenging VOS benchmarks with a training overhead of only approximately 0.5 seconds.

 Background & Motivation

-• Core Idea: Combine parameter-efficient fine-tuning (PEFT) with online learning to train lightweight LoRA modules in real time during inference, internalizing user feedback so that correction patterns generalize to subsequent frames within the same video.
-This constitutes a user feedback-driven online learning paradigm—conducted at inference time, supervised by human corrections rather than pseudo-labels.
+The Core Idea of this work is to combine Parameter-Efficient Fine-Tuning (PEFT) with online learning to train lightweight LoRA modules in real-time during inference to internalize user feedback.
+This allows correction patterns to generalize to subsequent frames of the same video.
+This is a user-feedback driven online learning paradigm—conducted at inference time using human corrections (rather than pseudo-labels) as supervision signals.

 Method